tedhchen/tedhchen.github.io/pages/research.md

 ##### The Effect of Disaster-induced Displacement on Social and Political Behaviour: The Case of Hurricane Harvey
 - Collaborative project with [Christopher Fariss](http://cfariss.com)
 - [NSF Award](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1760644)

+##### Who Protests?
+Using Social Media Data to Solve Ecological Inference Problems in Studies of Mass Behavior
+- Coauthored with Paul Zachary and [Christopher Fariss](http://cfariss.com)

 ##### Reconstructing the Transnational Human Trafficking Network
 - Collaborative project with [Mitchell Goist](https://mitchellgoist.github.io/) and [Christopher Boylan](http://cboylan.com/)